 Field Description Radio Module Actions This feature only applies to radio modules running on the Sprint Network.
-Use this button only if advised to do so by Sprint representative.
-1. Click the Radio Module Actions button.
+Use this button only if advised to do so by Sprint representative.1.
+Click the Radio Module Actions button.
 Radio Module Actions Close RTN Reset Update PRL Update Data Profile Perform Action 2.
-Select the desired option: RTN Reset-Resets the radio module to pre-activated state Update PRL-Updates the Preferred Roaming List Update Data Profile-Updates the data profile Click Perform Action.
+Select the desired option: RTN Reset-Resets the radio module to pre-activated state Update PRL-Updates the Preferred Roaming List Update Data Profile-Updates the data profile 3.
+Click Perform Action.
 Radio Module Low Power Handling Controls how ALEOS handles device operation when the radio module is in Low Power mode.
 This feature is intended for testing and diagnostic purposes, not as part of normal device operation.
 Options are: ALEOS Normal Behavior (default) ALEOS does nothing Allow Outbound Cellular Traffic Enables or disables outgoing traffic on the cellular interface.
 This feature is intended for testing and diagnostic purposes, not as part of normal device operation.
-Options are: • Enable (default) • Disable Band Diagnostic Settings Sierra Wireless or your servi are intended for diagnostic purposes and should only be modified under the guidance of ice provider.
-Excluding or restricting radio bands may invalidate network operator certifice and is not recommended for general use.
-The Diagnostic Settings allow you to select which bands to use, either by excluding certain bands, or by restricting the X60 to using the bands you specify.
+Options are: Enable (default) Disable Band Diagnostic Settin Igs Sierra Wireless or your servi are intended for diagnostic purposes and should only be modified under the guidance of ice provider.
+Excluding or restricting radio bands may invalidate network operator certifi- ice and is not recommended for general use.
+The Diagnostic Settings allo MP70 to using the bands yo w you to select which bands to use, either by excluding certain bands, or by restricting the u specify.
+Note: Specifying settings for settings on the WAN/Cellula r Band 26 and/or Band 41 in the Diagnostic Settings overrides the Band 26 and Band 41 r tab (see p age 88).
 Bands Available Available radio bands based on the selected Setting for Band.
-See WAN/Cellular > Cellular > General > Band Setting on page 90 and Setting for Band on page 566.
+See WAN/Cellular > Cellular > General > Band Setting on page 88 and Setting for Band on page 562.
 Current Enabled Custom Radio Bands This status field displays the custom band settings for the active SIM card.
 Not Enabled-Custom band setting mode is disabled.
 All bands excluding bands [x, y]-Bands affected when the mode is set to Exclude.
 Bands restricted to [x, y]-Bands affected when the mode is set to Restrict.

-Field Description Custom Band Setting Mode Select the type of custom band settings.
+Field Description SIM Slot 1 Custom Band Setting Mode Select the type of custom band settings for SIM slot 1.
 Options are: Disable (default) Exclude-Exclude specified bands from operating.
 After selecting Exclude, an Exclude Bands field appears, in which you can enter a comma-separated list of bands.
-Restrict-Limit the LX60 to using specified bands.
+Restrict-Limit the MP70 to using specified bands.
 After selecting Restrict, a Restrict Bands field appears, in which you can enter a comma-separated list of bands.
-SIM Slot 1 Custom Band Setting Mode Select the type of custom band settings for SIM slot 1 (when R2C eSIM is available).
+SIM Slot 2 Custom Band Setting Mode Select the type of custom band settings for SIM slot 2.
 Options are: Disable (default) Exclude-Exclude specified bands from operating.
 After selecting Exclude, an Exclude Bands field appears, in which you can enter a comma-separated list of bands.
-Restrict-Limit the LX60 to using specified bands.
-After selecting Restrict, a Restrict Bands field appears, in which you can enter a comma-separated list of bands.
-R2C eSIM Custom Band Setting Mode Select the type of custom band settings for the R2C eSIM (if enabled).
-Options are: Disable (default) Exclude-Exclude specified bands from operating.
-After selecting Exclude, an Exclude Bands field appears, in which you can enter a comma-separated list of bands.
-Restrict-Limit the LX60 to using specified bands.
+Restrict-Limit the MP70 to using specified bands.
 After selecting Restrict, a Restrict Bands field appears, in which you can enter a comma-separated list of bands.